jnarowski/karma2_docs/source/includes/_contacts.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the contact to delete api_token | The token to authenticate request
+ID | The ID of the contact to update api_token | The token to authenticate request

 ### Request Payload